Types of Meditation Events

 Nonresidential retreats, held at the Pine Street Sangha in Portland, include dharma talks, individual and group interviews along with several meditation sittings each day.
 These small nonresidential retreats are low cost, while still offering an in-depth experience.
 Local participants can sleep in the comfort of their own home and we can suggest sleeping arrangements for out-of-towners.

-Nelly is available for individual sessions with students.
+Teachers are available for individual sessions with students.
 This is an option for local students, as well as for those who live at a further distance.
-Students can send Nelly their meditation journals and then talk with her in person, over the phone, or on video-conferencing.
+Students can send their teachers their meditation journals and then talk in person, over the phone, or on video-conferencing.

 Ethics Workshops for Mental Health Professionals